Archan6el/TAMUctf-2025-Writeup/Backdoored.md

 So we pass in the ciphertext to `decrypt`, and then we can write the "ciphertext", which is now decrypted, to another file.

 Let's write that solve program!
 I'll allow it to take the key as input since we're not entirely sure if `b4Ckd0Orb4Ckd0Or` is the key.
-Our progarm will go through all subdirectories finding any files that end with `.enc` and attempt to decrypt them.
+Our program will go through all subdirectories finding any files that end with `.enc` and attempt to decrypt them.

 <details>
   <Summary>Click to expand backdoor_solve.c</Summary>